Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Abstract

 \section{Abstract}

-In this paper, we study Bloch's conjecture for zero cycles on K3 surfaces and hyper-K\"ahler varieties.
-We prove Bloch's conjecture for reflexive autoequivalences on K3 surfaces.
-This confirms Bloch's conjecture for all (anti)-symplectic autoequivalences of a K3 surface with Picard number $>2$.
-As a consequence, we prove Bloch's conjecture for (anti)-symplectic birational automorphisms on Bridgeland moduli space of a K3 surface with Picard number $> 2$.
-Furthermore, we generalize Huybrechts' work in \cite{Huy12} to twisted K3 surfaces which asserts that the action of autoequivalences of a twisted K3 surface on the Chow group is determined by its action on the cohomology group.
-This allows us to prove Bloch's conjecture for symplectic birational automorphisms on arbitrary $K3^{[n]}$-type hyper-K\"ahler varieties preserving a birational Lagrangian fibration.
-We also establish an anti-symplectic version provided Voisin's filtration is the same as the filtration introduced in \cite{SYZ20}.
-Finally, we prove the constant cycle property for the fixed loci of anti-symplectic involutions on hyper-K\"ahler variety of $K3^{[n]}$-type if $n\leq 2$ or the N\'eron-Severi invariant sublattice has rank $>1$.
+In this paper, we investigate Bloch's conjecture for autoequivalence on K3 surfaces.
+We introduce the notion of reflective autoequivalence of twisted K3 surfaces and prove Bloch's conjecture for such autoequivalences, thereby confirming the conjecture for all (anti-)symplectic autoequivalences of K3 surfaces with Picard number at least $3$.
+The main idea is that we find a Cartan-Dieudonn\'e type decomposition of (anti)-symplectic autoequivalences.

+Our findings have several interesting consequences.
+Firstly, we verify Bloch's conjecture for (anti-)symplectic birational automorphisms of Bridgeland moduli space on a K3 surface with Picard number at least $3$.
+This notably implies that Bloch's conjecture holds for (anti)-symplectic birational automorphisms of finite order ($\neq 2,4$) on arbitrary hyper-K\"ahler varieties of $K3^{[n]}$-type.
+Secondly, we extend Huybrechts' work in \cite{Huy12} to twisted K3 surfaces.
+This extension enables us to affirm Bloch's conjecture for symplectic birational automorphisms on any hyper-Kähler variety of $K3^{[n]}$-type preserving a birational Lagrangian fibration.
+Finally, we prove the constant cycle property for the fixed loci of anti-symplectic involutions on hyper-Kähler varieties of $K3^{[n]}$-type, provided that $n \leq 2$ or the invariant sublattice has rank greater than $1$.